 gamescom: the concept

-The third pillar is the Game Developers Conference Europe (GDC Europe), the largest developers’ conference in Europe.
-The three-day event starts two days before gamescom and is also held at the Koelnmesse expo centre. gamescom hosts its day for trade professionals and the media in the same location on the final day of GDC Europe.
+The third pillar is the devcom, the largest developers’ conference in Europe.
+The two-day event starts two days before gamescom and is also held at the Koelnmesse expo centre.
 The conference is the most important platform for European developers; the latest trends in game development are presented and discussed here.
 The conference is characterised by its international orientation.
-When GDC Europe premiered in Cologne in 2013, it already hosted 2,250 participants and was heralded as a complete success.
+When devcom premiered in Cologne in 2017, it already hosted over 2,850 participants and was heralded as a complete success.

 In addition to these three main pillars, gamescom offers a multifaceted programme of other events.
 The gamescom city festival features concerts, music and entertainment in Cologne’s city centre, which always takes on a festive atmosphere for the entire duration of the event.